The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 Additionally, although the demand for your products may be lower due to their specificity, you’ll have access to an untapped audience to sell to.

-However, the downside to choosing highly niche products to include in your box is that these items could be more expensive to source.
+However, the downside to choosing niche market products to include in your box is that these items could be more expensive to source.

 The best niche subscription boxes are those that are based on your own passions or needs.
 You can directly translate this into the products you offer in your boxes.